 You should also update your social media profiles and make sure your online presence is professional and polished.
 This is especially important if you’re looking for a job in a field that is heavily reliant on online networking, such as marketing or public relations.

 Keeping an updated, crisp LinkedIn picture to help you land the job.
-71% of recruiters admit they rejected a candidate because of their LinkedIn profile picture at least once.
+According to Passport Photo Online, 71% of recruiters admit they rejected a candidate because of their LinkedIn profile picture at least once.

 You can also delete anything that doesn’t present you in the optimal light.
 Examples include old photos or old Twitter profiles that you made when you were younger.
 Start by Googling yourself and work on deleting anything unsavory.